 Annuals, Perennials, Flowers

 South African natives related to snapdragon (Antirrhinum).
 The coral to purplish pink flowers each have two prominent spurs on the back; these bear oils attractive to pollinating bees.
 Blooms are carried in spike-like clusters at stem ends from spring through early summer and often into fall.
 At their best used in rock gardens, borders, or containers.
-With the exception of Diascia barberae, all of the species listed here are perennial, though these perennials may die in winter if planted in heavy, wet soil.
+Perennial species may die in winter if planted in heavy, wet soil.
 Shear back after bloom period.

 Also look for the species, which has pink flowers.